TristanKnox/WebCheckers/docs/DesignDoc.md

 #### UI Tier
 The UI tier has a total of 56% coverage.
-One ove the main culprits for the lack of coverage in the UI tier is the WebServer, which we have not even considered writing tests for as its only responsibility is to hook up the pots and get routes so that they can be found and created when the time is right.
+One ove the main culprits for the lack of coverage in the UI tier is the WebServer, which we have not even considered writing tests for as its only responsibility is to hook up the post and get routes so that they can be found and created when the time is right.
 The other two major routs that are missing unit testing were not thought of during this sprint as they were completed in sprint one and not at all on our radar for this deliverable.